SchlossVRL/coloremoblues/README.md

 `EquilumAnalyze.R`: R script that runs linear mixed effects models in Experiment 2 and the supplementary experiment in the Appendix.

 ---
+ In folder `SPSS`

+`BCP_Regression.sps`: runs forward-stepping multiple linear regressions (MLR) from Experiment 1

+`Equilum_Regression.sps`: runs forward-stepping MLR from Experiment 2 and the supplementary experiment in the Appendix

+`EquilumHS_YB_ANOVA.sps`: runs ANOVAs comparing happy/sad ratings for colors of yellow hue and blue hue in Experiment 2 and the supplementary experiment in the Appendix=

+`BCP_Regression.sav`: same as `T_BCP.csv`, excluding the CIExyY coordinates.

+`EquilumRegression.sav`: same as `T_EquilumRegression.csv`.

+`EquilumHS.sav`: same as `T_EquilumHS.csv`.

+`Equilum2HS.sav`: same as `T_Equilum2HS.csv`.

  used in for forward-stepping multiple linear regression in SPSS (same data in both files).
 Analyses are run using `ColorEmoExp1+2_Regression.sps`

- In folder `SPSS`
  and `HSexp1.sav`
  `T_HSexp2.csv` and `HSexp2.sav`: Experiment 2 happy/sad ratings for each participant in wide format used for ANOVAs in SPSS (same data in both files).
 Analyses are run using `HappySad_YB_Exp1+2_ANOVA.sps`. format used for ANOVAs in SPSS (same data in both files).
 Analyses are run using `HappySad_YB_Exp1+2_ANOVA.sps`.